 Not Being Ready To Pivot

-Proper planning and preparation, as important as they are, do not guarantee any level of success in any situation.
+Proper planning and preparation, as vital as they are, do not guarantee any level of success in any situation.

 Here’s an example of being ready to pivot: